SAP-samples/upscale-commerce-custom-component/native-extension-examples/relayed-event-receptor/README.md

 # Relayed Event Receptor

 ## What is it?
-This native extension contains a service which intercepts custom component events fired from a relay custom component and publishes them for internal use.
-The example provided is a simple native extension component which lists all events emitted from the service.
-By using this service, however, it is possible to build any functionality with a native extension which was previously only possible with a custom component.
+Iframe-based custom components have access to a wide array of events which are triggered by various user interactions.
+When a user clicks on an item in the product listing for example, an event is emitted containing information about it.
+A custom component can use that information to display or manipulate the product data in unique ways.
+Ordinarily, native extensions do not have access to events used strictly by custom components.
+However, it is made possible through the use of relay custom components.
+Upon receiving an event, a relay custom component immediately posts its contents back to the parent window.
+This native extension contains a service which intercepts the custom component event and broadcasts it in a stream which native extension components within this project have access to.
+The service makes it possible to build any functionality with a native extension which was previously only possible when using a custom component.
+The example provided is a simple native extension component which lists all events emitted by the stream.

 ## Relay Custom Component Requirements
 The relay custom component must receive the custom component events, and then immediately post them to the parent window.
 Please see the sample hosted on glitch: